aditya123473892/wagtail/StreamField-blocks-API.md

 Implementation details that should be covered here (but aren't totally set in stone yet):

-* Javascript API refactor - rather than two levels of indirection (meta-initialiser and initialiser), there's just an initialiser function that takes js_declaration_param and prefix as its two parameters
 * BoundBlock as a helper; ~~calls to js_declaration_param should be done as block_factory.bind(val, prefix).js_declaration_param() rather than block_factory.js_declaration_param(val) so that blocks can potentially subclass BoundBlock to carry extra data around~~ (not yet; it means recursive/structural blocks are forced into that pattern too, in order to be able to pass prefix to child_block_factory.bind())